How netElastic Became a Leader in Virtual Broadband Network Gateways (vBNGs)

 • Cost savings

 Intel recognized netElastic vBNG in the Intel® Network Builders Winners’ Circle Program.
-The Winners’ Circle programs aims to reward the most innovative solutions in the Intel ecosystem.
+The Winners’ Circle program aims to reward the most innovative solutions in the Intel ecosystem.

 Turning Feedback into a New Product

-Customer feedback also led to the development of a new product – BNG Manager.
-BNG Manager is a user-friendly web-based management application that makes it easy and intuitive for service providers to quickly configure their vBNGs and monitor how the network and vBNG are performing.
+Customer feedback also led to the development of a new product – Router Manager.
+The netElastic Router Manager is a user-friendly web-based management application that makes it easy and intuitive for service providers to quickly configure their vBNGs and monitor how the network and vBNG are performing.

 Focus is Key

-As the transition to software-based networks continues, netElastic’s mission is to help broadband providers transform their networks through network virtualization. netElastic is uniquely qualified to do this, since netElastic is a pure software company with no allegiance to proprietary hardware.
-And unlike hardware router manufacturers that sell BNGs along with many other products, netElastic is dedicated to Virtual BNG.
+As the transition to software-based networks continues, netElastic’s mission is to help broadband providers transform their networks through network virtualization. netElastic is uniquely qualified to do this since netElastic is a pure software company with no allegiance to proprietary hardware.
+Unlike hardware router manufacturers that sell BNGs and many other products, netElastic is dedicated to Virtual BNG.

-To learn more on the benefits service providers are achieving with netElastic vBNG, please read the Ufone case study.
+To learn more about the benefits service providers achieve with netElastic vBNG, please read the Ufone case study.